awsdocs/amazon-inspector-user-guide/doc_source/inspector_agents-on-win.md

 You can start, stop, and modify the behavior of Amazon Inspector agents\.
 Sign in to your EC2 instance running a Windows\-based operating system and perform any of the procedures in this chapter\.
 For more information about the operating systems that are supported for Amazon Inspector, see [Amazon Inspector Supported Operating Systems and Regions](inspector_supported_os_regions.md)\.

+**Important**
+The Amazon Inspector agent relies on Amazon EC2 instance metadata to function correctly\.
+It accesses instance metadata using version 1 of the Instance Metadata Service \(IMDSv1\)\.
+See [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to learn more about EC2 instance metadata and access methods\.
+If you attach a resource policy that enforces IMDSv2 only access, then the Inspector agent will not function correctly\.
+In this case, the Inspector service will report the agent’s status as unhealthy and will be unable to assess the instance\.

 **Note**
 The commands in this chapter function in all AWS Regions that are supported by Amazon Inspector\.